Director, Program for LGBTQ Health & Office for Diversity Affairs

-Del Ray Zimmerman is our LGBTQ Health Program Manager and is the main point of contact for most day-to-day issues.
-Del Ray manages many of the operations functions of the LGBTQ Health Program, acting as the program's internal and external representative, and supervising our volunteers, interns and part-time/temporary workers.
-He comes to us with over 20 years of experience in non-profit management.
-Much of that experience has been gained with local Nashville LGBT-focused organizations including: Nashville Cares, GLSEN, and OutCentral Cultural Center.
+In July 2019, Del Ray Zimmerman was named Director, Program for LGBTQ Health and Office for Diversity Affairs.
+Zimmerman performs all senior administrative duties for the LGBT Health division and oversees several major projects for the Office for Diversity Affairs.
+Zimmerman manages the operations functions of the LGBTQ Health Program, acting as the program's internal (VUMC/VUSM) and external representative, and supervising his staff.
+He is the main point of contact for most LGBTQ Health Program issues.
+Zimmerman served as Program Manager for LGBTQ Health since 2016.
+His background includes over 20 years of experience in non-profit management.
+Much of that experience was gained with local Nashville LGBT-focused organizations including: Nashville Cares, GLSEN, and OutCentral Cultural Center.
 Del Ray received his B.S. in Communications from University of Tennessee Knoxville and is originally from Winchester, Tennessee.

 LGBTQ Health Research Faculty